scotdunn/aws-cli/awscli/examples/kms/generate-data-key.rst

 About this command:

-* Identifies the CMK
+* Identifies the CMK.

     The command uses the ``key-id`` parameter to specify the AWS KMS customer master key (CMK) that generates and encrypts the data key.
 The value is a CMK ID, but you can use a CMK ARN, an alias, or an alias ARN.

-* Specifies the data key length
+* Specifies the data key length.

     The command requires either a ``key-spec`` or ``number-of-bytes`` parameter.
 This example uses the ``key-spec`` parameter with a value of ``AES_256``.
 All data keys that AWS KMS generates are `Advanced Encryption Standard <https://en.wikipedia.org/wiki/Advanced_Encryption_Standard>`_ (AES) symmetric keys, so this value is equivalent to using the ``number-of-bytes`` parameter with a value of 32.

 * Saves the response

-    This command saves the response in the ``dataKeyResponse`` variable.
+    This command saves the response in the ``$dataKeyResponse`` variable.
 Because the response includes a plaintext data key, we don't write it to a file.

 Step 2: Examine the output
 ==========================
+The following command displays the command response in the ``$dataKeyResponse`` variable.

 The response includes a plaintext data key (``Plaintext``), a copy of that key encrypted under the CMK (``CiphertextBlob``), and the Amazon Resource Name (ARN) of the CMK that generated and encrypted the data keys (``KeyId``), all of which are represented by Base64-encoded strings.

 You can use the ``KeyId`` to verify that the operation used the intended CMK.
 Then, use the plaintext key to encrypt data outside of KMS, and dispose of it.
 You can safely store the encrypted data key with the encrypted data.
-It saves the response in the $dataKeyResponse variable.

 .. code::